Gromobrody/graphility/docs/api.rst

 - :ref:`design`
 - :ref:`quick_tutorial`

-And you probably want to use |CodernityDBHTTP-link| instead this embedded version.
+And you probably want to use |GraphilityHTTP-link| instead this embedded version.

 Database
 --------